MP Web API Documentation

 - The

-parameter must refer to a Warehouse that contains the specified Inventory. - If Inventory does not already exist in the destination Warehouse, it will be created automatically.
+warehouse_nameparameter must refer to a Warehouse that contains the specified Inventory. - If Inventory does not already exist in the destination Warehouse, it will be created automatically.

 - The quantity transferred cannot exceed the amount available in the current Receipt.
 An error message will specify this maximum amount.

 A successful post will return a JSON object with the newly-created Transfer.
-Below is an example of an inventory_transfers
+Below is an example of an inventory_transfers POST, and the response.

 Response: